d2si-oss/ooso/README.md

     }
 }
  ```
+You are now ready to start the job by executing your main method.
 ___

  <div>The logo is made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> and is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>